Intense heat, 'firenadoes' fuel deadly Carr Fire in California

 "The air pulls in the fire and creates its own wind," he said.
 "That's how you get fire vortex, the 'firenadoes' that we have been seeing."

+The fire was one of more than a dozen raging across California.
+The Ferguson Fire near Yosemite National Park has killed two people and forced closure of the park's top tourist attractions.
+The fire has burned 85 square miles and is 30% contained.

-Almost 3,400 fire personnel were battling the fire, some of them on 36-hour rotations, with 17 helicopters, 334 fire engines, 68 dozers and 59 fire crews, according to Cal Fire.
+In Redding, almost 3,400 fire personnel were battling the Carr Fire, some of them on 36-hour rotations, with 17 helicopters, 334 fire engines, 68 dozers and 59 fire crews, according to Cal Fire.

 “I can tell you we are making great strides every day,” Gouvea said.
 “We are very encouraged."